T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

 In denial: the TMAG database notes

 Does the public need the opinions of museum and library cataloguists which go well beyond basic documented fact?
-Their so-called "research" which often appears accompanying old photographs may mislead, and in some cases, deliberately so, as this TMAG catalogue reference for Nevin's photograph of William Ryan demonstrates.
+Their so-called "research" which often appears accompanying old photographs may mislead, and in some cases, deliberately so, as this TMAG catalogue reference for T. J. Nevin's photograph of William Ryan demonstrates.

-Verso inscriptions: NEVIN, T. J. 1874 "60"
+Verso inscriptions: NEVIN, T. J. 1874, "60"

 "248" William Ryan per City of Hobart